 headerheader

-How to write a Statement of Purpose (SOP) for a German University: A Guide for International Students (2024)
+How to Write a Statement of Purpose (SOP) for a German University: A Guide for International Students (2026)

-If you want to apply for a Master’s or Bachelor’s degree, a DAAD scholarship, or a student visa in Germany, you will need to submit a Statement of Purpose.
-Here is what you need to know to get started!
+If you’re applying for a Master’s or Bachelor’s degree, a DAAD scholarship, or a student visa in Germany, a Statement of Purpose (SOP) is a key requirement.
+This guide will help you understand what to include, how to structure your SOP, and tips for making a strong impression!

 22 videos plus checklist and template